CodeGlassDotIO/Docs/_docs/Legal/EULA/ExperimentalSubscriptionAgreement.md

 ---

 # Experimental Subscription Agreement
-*Version 2, effective as of June, 2023*
+*Version 3, effective as of August 15, 2023*

 IMPORTANT!
 PLEASE READ THIS AGREEMENT CAREFULLY.